 Most employees enjoy a little friendly competition, especially when it benefits everyone.

-We say that’s a recipe for a sweet - or even savoury - experience.
+We say that’s a recipe for a sweet (or savoury) experience.

-This one is simple, straightforward, and really just a nice thing to do.
+This one is simple, straightforward, and a nice thing to do.

 Handing out holiday cards to each of your employees may be old fashioned and even a little cheesy, however, showing your gratitude during the festive season helps end the year on a high note - especially since employees often feel overlooked in their roles when it comes to recognition from their mid to senior leaders.